 Claire was the first baker to leave the series.
 She did not perform well in all three rounds, and I didn’t warm to her at all so I was satisfied with the result.
 Nancy won this week’s star baker and it was easy to see why, she exudes perfection and copes well with things going wrong.
 I think she is going to do very well in the coming weeks!

-After seeing all the patterned Swiss Rolls I just had to try it out for myself.
+After seeing all the patterned Swiss Rolls I just had to try it out for myself and I chose to make a Chocolate & Lime Swiss Roll.
 I’ve made a simple Swiss Roll before filled with jam, and also a Buche De Noel (Yule Log) so the method was not new to me, but I got quite nervous about the filling and getting the stripes neat!

 I started with the mixture for the pattern.
 Separate one egg and weigh the white of it.
 Mine weighed 43g.
 So I mixed together 43g icing sugar and 43g butter.
 I then added the egg white to the mixture and combined well.
 I added 43g plain flour and mixed well.
 Finally I put some green food colouring in, until it was the shade I wanted.
 I used Sugarflair Mint Green and also a little bit of Sugarflair Melon.